-A fresh Salmon Cake Recipe from one of the internet’s top salmon recipe sites.
-This restaurant-quality recipe has the perfect amount of finely chopped veggies and savory seasonings.
+A recipe for Salmon Cakes, using fresh salmon, from one of the internet’s top salmon recipe sites.
+These have the perfect amount of finely chopped veggies and savory seasonings.

 If you’ve made it here, you’re probably looking for a recipe for salmon cakes made with fresh (not canned) salmon.

-Why You’ll Love this Fresh Salmon Cake Recipe
+Why You’ll Love This Recipe For Salmon Cakes

 • They’re super versatile.
 Enjoy them as a main dish, as an appetizer or even on a bun as a sandwich.

-• Even picky eaters usually love the mild yet delicious taste of these salmon cakes.
+• Even picky eaters usually love the mild yet delicious taste of this salmon cakes recipe.

 Salmon Cake Ingredients